gatopedia/vpn-guardian/README.md

 ## Requirements

 - `curl` command available.
 - Access to Telegram bot token and chat ID.
+(Check at the end, how to create it).
 - Router or Linux device with VPN (WireGuard or OpenVPN).
 - Basic knowledge of SSH and cron jobs.